Manuals

 • Recalls the next snapshot but keeps the current solo and mute states.

 Request list of trackers.
-Answer contains this list.
+Reply contains the list.

 Additional Commands